 To get repairs done, you'll have to contact the letting agent if they manage the property for the landlord.
 The letting agent is usually allowed to arrange small repairs without the landlord's permission.
-For bigger repair jobs, the landlord may have to give their agreement before the work can go ahead.
+For bigger repair jobs, the landlord may have agree before the work can go ahead.
 This can cause delays.

 If the letting agent is not involved in managing the property, you’ll have to contact the landlord directly to ask about repairs.

 Problems with letting agents

 You may be able to complain about a letting agent if they have:

-- asked you to pay fees that you think are unfair – see our page on letting agent fees and charges
+- asked you to pay fees and charges that you think are unfair

 - put unfair terms in your contract